genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/07_run-the-application.md

 ## Running the front end

 Now you can run the application's front end.
 From there, you can view the table of data and add the details of a new trade.

-To run the application:
+To run the application, from **client/package.json**:

-From **client/package.json**:
-- Run **bootstrap** script

-After that:
+1. Run the**bootstrap** script.
-- Run **dev** script
+2. Run the **dev** script.

 Now you have a fully running application.
-If not opened automatically, you can navigate to http://localhost:6060/login, and you should see the following:
+If it is not opened automatically, navigate to http://localhost:6060/login, and you should see the following:

 ![](/img/login-screen-quickstart.png)

 :::tip
-If the blue button to login is not clickable, go through the previous section again, the problem will most likely be located there.
+If the blue button to login is not clickable, go through the previous section again, the problem will most probably be located there.

 ::::